-We are pleased to announce the third annual nonverbal behavior (NVB) preconference at SPSP, which will take place Thursday, February 13 in Austin, TX!
+We are pleased to announce the fourth annual nonverbal behavior (NVB) preconference at SPSP, which will take place Thursday, February 26 in Long Beach, CA!
 The preconference will include invited addresses from leaders in the field, brief talks (in the data blitz tradition of SPSP), and a poster session.
 This preconference offers a unique opportunity to meet others who share your research interests, to network, to present your most recent findings, and to learn what others are doing!

 A poster session for individuals preferring this presentation style.

 This year, registration will be handled through the Society for Personality and Social Psychology registration portal (http://spspmeeting.org/2015/Registration/Register-Now.aspx).
 More details will be announced soon.
 Registration may be available at the door, but the number of registrants will be limited, so advanced registration is strongly encouraged.
 If you have any questions regarding the preconference, feel free to contact us.
 We look forward to seeing you in Long Beach!

 Sally Farley and Judy Hall

 Mark Frank is a Professor of Communications at University at Buffalo, State University of New York.
 He specializes in nonverbal communication, with a focus on understanding the complexities of facial expressions and deception in meaningful real world settings.